composer/composer/doc/05-repositories.md

 }
 ```

-Typically you would leave the source part off, as you don't really need it.
+Typically, you would leave the source part off, as you don't really need it.

 > **Note**: This repository type has a few limitations and should be avoided
 > whenever possible: